Angie55/MilestoneThree_KnowlegeisPower/README.md

 ## Developer goals

--To create a app with Flask and MongoDB that has the CRUD operations of Create, Read, Update and Delete to showcase skills learnt in the data centric development module of the [Code Institute](https://codeinstitute.net/) course I am taking.
+- To create a app with Flask and MongoDB that has the CRUD operations of Create, Read, Update and Delete to showcase skills learnt in the data centric development module of the [Code Institute](https://codeinstitute.net/) course I am taking.
 This app was created for the 3rd milestone project.

--To create an aesthetically pleasing and easy to navigate app with clear feedback for users.
+- To create an aesthetically pleasing and easy to navigate app with clear feedback for users.

--To create a basic log in feature
+- To create a basic log in feature

--To gain knowledge and improve on what I have learnt on the creation of a CRUD application from start to finish.
+- To gain knowledge and improve on what I have learnt on the creation of a CRUD application from start to finish.

 ---